clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/vmw-player-preconf.rst

 #.
 Click the :guilabel:`Next` button.

 #.
 On the :guilabel:`Specify Disk Capacity` screen, click the :guilabel:`Next`
    button.
-When you attach the pre-configured |CL| VMware image, VMWare removes the default virtual disk making this setting irrelevant.
+The disk settings do not matter at this stage because you will remove the default virtual disk and attach a pre-configured |CL| VMware image at a later step.
 See figure 5.

    .. figure:: figures/vmw-player-preconf/vmw-player-preconf-05.png
       :scale: 100%